-California business insurance can help pay for expenses related to:
+For example, business insurance may help pay covered expenses related to:

-Read on to learn about the most important types of business insurance in California or start a free instant quote to review options for your business.
+Continue reading to learn about important types of business insurance in California.
+Or get a free instant quote to see customized coverage options for your business insurance needs.

-Most small businesses in California purchase a combination of general liability, professional liability (also known as E&O), and commercial auto insurance.
-California requires businesses with employees to carry workers’ compensation coverage, as it can help pay for medical bills and lost wages after a workplace injury.
+California state law also requires businesses with employees to carry workers’ compensation insurance, which can help pay for medical bills and lost wages after a workplace injury.

 California requires businesses with employees to have workers’ compensation insurance.

-For instance, two Riverside tree trimmers require medical care after a limb falls on them.
-Workers’ comp insurance would help pay for their medical bills and reimburse a percentage of their wages while they recover.
+For instance, if a Riverside restaurant worker requires medical care after a grease fire, workers’ comp insurance would help pay for their medical bills and some of their wages while they recover.

-Your personal car insurance probably won’t pay for accidents that happen when driving for work.
-This is why California small businesses that own vehicles are required to have commercial auto insurance.
+Personal car insurance might not cover accidents that happen while you or your employees are driving for work.
+That’s why California requires small businesses that own vehicles to have commercial auto insurance.

-For instance, a San Francisco real estate agent fails to disclose a property flaw, and the buyer later spends thousands of dollars to fix it.
-Without professional liability insurance, the agent would be fully responsible for paying for repairs.
+For example, if a San Francisco real estate agent fails to disclose a property flaw, and the buyer later spends thousands of dollars to fix it, professional liability can help cover legal costs and pay for some damages.

-NEXT Insurance offers an easy way for you to get business insurance quotes online, purchase coverage and share your certificate of insurance with clients, agencies and landlords in less than 10 minutes.
+We offer a fast and easy way for small business owners to get a business insurance quote online, purchase coverage and instantly share your certificate of insurance.
+The entire process usually takes less than 10 minutes.

-Check out these links if you would like to learn more about starting a business in California:
+Take advantage of these resources to learn more about starting and growing a business in California: